 Introduction to managing creativity

 Creativity is the hub around which this industry revolves.
-We need creativity to come up with original game ideas, of course, but it goes way beyond that.
-Creativity produces effective programming solutions, innovative game play, better user interfaces, cool special effects, efficient optimisations, ever-better graphics and, ultimately, more customer satisfaction and therefore sales.
-My premise is that creative genius is absolutely vital for successful games but that it doesn’t exist in a vacuum.
+We need creativity to develop original game ideas, of course, but it goes way beyond that.
+Creativity produces effective programming solutions, innovative gameplay, better user interfaces, cool special effects, efficient optimisations, ever-better graphics and, ultimately, more customer satisfaction and therefore sales.
+My premise is that creative genius is vital for successful games but that it doesn’t exist in a vacuum.
 My talk will be about the balance and boundaries between creativity and management and how to manage creativity effectively.